georgesamirmansour/custom_progress_button/README.md

-Sure!
-Below is the full README for version 2.0.0 of the `ProgressButton` widget.

 # ProgressButton v2.0.0

 `ProgressButton` is a customizable button widget for Flutter that allows displaying different states based on the `ButtonState` enum.
 It supports a loading state with an optional progress indicator.
 The appearance and behavior of the button can be customized using various properties.